 a positive number result.
 This mathematical twist is the mechanism by

-which cost savings and avoided costs are identified and measured for the
+which business case analysts identify and measure cost savings and avoided costs for the

 case (next section).

-Some people are confused when attempting to show how proposed actions lead to cost savings, or avoided costs.
-A cost savings definitely seems like a "benefit" but it has to do with "costs."
+Some people are unsure how to show in the business case that a proposal action leads to cost savings, or avoided costs.
+A cost savings seems like a "benefit," but it has to do with "costs."
 They ask: How do I find, measure, and present cost savings in my business case?

 Remember that savings is a relative term.
 One cannot find or measure savings without a baseline.
-In the business case, the Business as Usual scenario serves as baseline, and all savings (and avoided costs) discovered have meaning only as a relative to the baseline.
+In the business case, the Business as Usual scenario provides baseline data.
+All savings and avoided costs have meaning only relative to the baseline.

-In the example full value cash flow statements above, for instance, "Service delivery costs" are estimated as cash outflows of 420, 420, and 400, across three years, in the Proposal scenario.
-However, the same costs for the same years are estimated as 510, 520, and 540 under Business as Usual.
+In the example full-value cash flow statements above, for instance, "Service delivery costs" estimates have cash outflows of 420, 420, and 400, across three years, in the Proposal scenario.
+However, estimates for the same costs for the same years are 510, 520, and 540 under Business as Usual.
 Thus the proposal scenario shows a cost savings of 90, 100, and 140 for these years.

-These savings are captured on the Incremental cash flow statement as positive cash flow, and labeled as "Service delivery cost savings" under "Incremental Benefits."
-On the full value statements, "Service delivery costs" appear under "Costs" because they are cash outflows on both (full value) statements.
-The "Service delivery" item has been elevated to the Benefits category on the incremental statement.
+The incremental cash flow statement captures these savings as positive cash flows, and labels them as "Service delivery cost savings" under "Incremental Benefits."
+On the full-value statements, "Service delivery costs" are "Costs" because they are cash outflows on both (full-value) statements.
+The "Service delivery" item moves the "Benefits" category on the incremental statement.

-finance professionals are reluctant to allow avoided costs into a
+finance professionals resist allowing avoided costs into a

-business case, probably because the future costs to be avoided have not
+business case, probably because the future costs to avoid have not

 occurred yet, or possibly for other reasons.
 Nevertheless, if the

-analyst can argue credibly that a cost is coming under "Business as Usual" and also show credibly that the cost will not come with a proposed action, the avoided cost is a legitimate incremental cash inflow and benefit for the business case.
+analyst argues credibly that a cost is coming under "Business as Usual" and also show credibly that the cost is not coming with a proposed action, the avoided cost is a legitimate incremental cash inflow and benefit for the business case.

 cash flow statements show that this company will give up some profits